Uganda Microfinance Regulatory Authority: Overview

 UMRA came into existence on 1 January 2017.
 The new institution regulates money lending between Ugandans and the hitherto non-regulated Tier-4 microfinance institutions and other private money lenders.
 It also authorizes the Minister of State for Microfinance, to set the interest rates which moneylenders should charge borrowers.
 On 8 December 2017, the State Minister of Finance for Microfinance, Haruna Kasolo Kyeyune inaugurated the board of directors, including its chairperson and executive director.

-Administration

-On 8 December 2017, the following seven individuals were appointed to the board of directors of the Uganda Microfinance Regulatory Authority: